guaix-ucm/numina/doc/creation/example.rst

         master_bias = Requirement(MasterBias)         (1)
         master_flat = Product(MasterFlat)             (2)

         ...
+(3)

-1. We use now `MasterBias` as a requirement.
+1. `MasterBias` is used as a requirement.
 This guaranties that the images provided here are those created by `Bias` and no other.
-2. We declare that our recipe produces `MasterFlat` images.
+2. Declare that our recipe produces `MasterFlat` images.
+3. `run` method remains unchanged.

 And finally `Image`: